google/closure-templates/documentation/dev/plugins.md

 To mark a function as pure annotate it with [`SoyPureFunction`](https://github.com/google/closure-templates/blob/master/java/src/com/google/template/soy/shared/restricted/SoyPureFunction.java).

-## Custom print directives, not recommended
+## Custom print directives, deprecated and not recommended

 Soy also allows the creation of custom print directives, for example, in `{$foo|truncate:100}` `truncate` is a print directive.